bvn-architecture/BVN_Office_Staging/README.md

 4. After having repeated this process for all of the path + file combinations, all of your clip groups should be finished.
 Rename the clip groups appropriately.
 A good way to name them includes:

-     - <a name="layerName">The location (e.g. NorthWing, SouthProjectRoom, etc.)</a>
+     - <a name="layerName">The location (e.g. northwing, southprojectroom, etc.)</a>

      - The state (e.g. existing or proposed)

      - No spaces or symbols, even dashes and underscores (All of these are substituted for obscure character combinations when exporting to SVG)

+     - No upper case letters.

      - No numbers at the beginning of the name (same issue as above) although later in the name is fine.

-   e.g. "NorthWingExisting", "NorthWingProposed", "SouthProjectRoomExisting", etc.
+   e.g. "northwingexisting", "northwingproposed", "southprojectroomexisting", etc.

 5. Move all of the "\<Clip Group\>" files into their own file base layer, called something like *clippaths*.
 The clipping paths are now done!
 You should end up with something like this (except with your own names of course!):